 Returning to our example from above, investing £500 a month compared to £100 a month will have significant differences for your net worth.
-Let’s compare the total impact on your net worth of both situations after 10 years assuming you invest monthly and with average annual returns of 6%.
+Let’s compare the total impact on your net worth of both situations after 10 years assuming you invest monthly and with average annual return of 6%.

 As you can see, using excel’s future value function, investing £100 a month for 10 years will give you an ending investment value of £16,469.87, providing investment returns of £3,469.87.

 Investing £500 a month for 10 years gives you an ending investment value of £82,349.37, providing investment returns of £22,349.37.